Biodiversity

 We have set long-term goals to achieve our vision:

-Biodiversity action plan for 2024
+Biodiversity action plan for 2025

 In hydropower, we continued our collaboration in migratory fish projects

-In 2022, we continued cooperation to benefit migratory fish and the aquatic environment in our operating areas.
+In 2024, we continued cooperation to benefit migratory fish and the aquatic environment in our operating areas.

 • Finland’s first downstream migration route for salmon fry, including catching equipment, was introduced at Haapakoski on the Iijoki river in the summer of 2022.
+The route is developed further and its operation is studied.

 We use sustainable wood-based fuels